MoHawastaken/mohawastaken.github.io/content/authors/admin/_index.md

 My goal is developing a mechanistic understanding of deep learning that results in practical benefits.
 On the side, I am trying to improve statistical methods in climate science.
 Feel free to reach out, if you are interested in any of the two topics!

+We potentially have **internship positions** available in Tübingen.
+If you have experience in neural network scaling or are genuinely interested in working at the intersection between deep learning theory and practice (see publications below), **feel free to reach out!**

 Previously, I was a PhD student in the 'Theory of Machine Learning' group at the University of Tübingen supervised by [Ulrike von Luxburg](https://www.tml.cs.uni-tuebingen.de/team/index.php) and [Bedartha Goswami](https://machineclimate.de/people/goswami/).

 I was recognized as a top reviewer for [NeurIPS 2024](https://neurips.cc/Conferences/2024/ProgramCommittee) and as a notable reviewer for [ICLR 2025](https://iclr.cc/Conferences/2025/Reviewers).

 Contact: mo.{last_name}@uni-tuebingen.de

-We potentially have internship positions available in Tübingen.
-If you have experience in neural network scaling or are genuinely interested in working at the intersection between deep learning theory and practice, feel free to reach out!